Stop the Internet Tax on Sales

 The Marketplace Fairness Act will be a regulation and tax nightmare for consumers and businesses alike, but this act will also put a strain our recovering economy.
 The last thing the United States need is more regulations and taxes.

 The country is already facing an uphill battle to stabilize the economy, and economic numbers have not indicated a speedy recovery.
-Instead of raising taxes, more states should follow Alabama’s lead on budget issues and spend within their means, not expand their means.
+Instead of raising taxes, more states should follow conservative example on budget issues and spend within their means, not expand their means.

 If this bill passes, it will cost us dearly.
 Please take time, TODAY, and make the call.
 Forward this to your coworkers.